vawklee/vlee3645-tracker/README.md

 ## To-Do [Delete later]
 - some issue where starting on a new browser breaks the localbook array, returning null
-- click to view items, might have to be a view button
-- close and delete buttons append too many times
 - default empty state: notification to get users to add books

 ## Method of approach